List of WWII Maybach engines: Development of the HL210 and HL230

 Quantity series production of the PzKpfw VI Tiger (Ausf.
 H) with the HL210 P45 engine began in August 1942, and it is possible that production of the Panther's HL210 P30 was begun at much the same time.
 The first battalions to be equipped with the Tigers were the 502nd Heavy Panzer Battalion on the Eastern Front near Leningrad, and the 501st Heavy Panzer Battalion which was sent to Tunisia.
 Unfortunately, it swiftly became apparent that the Tiger was seriously underpowered, and the rush into production of the new engines meant that the inevitable design defects had not been ironed out.
 Nevertheless, when the new Tigers arrived in Russia, there was only one spare engine and one transmission for every 10 tanks.
 A critical lack of spare parts meant that most of them were out of commission within a short period.

 The first PzKpfw V Panthers (Ausf.
 D) were similarly ill-fated; series production began in January 1943, but when they arrived in Russia in the spring the faults (including the steering and leaking engine gaskets) were so egregious that the entire batch had to be returned to Germany.
 A special plant for rebuilding the Panthers was established near Berlin.
+A report by Oberstleutnant Reinhold, attached to the 4th Panzer Army during Operation Citadel in July 1943, stated: "Mechanical Deficiencies: The cause for motor failures is still not known.
+It is possibly traceable to the short run-in time and unskilled drivers.
+Motors were over-revved.
+This caused overheating and broken connecting rods.
+In many cases fuel pumps failed.
+The pump seals leaked and pump membranes were defective.
+Leaks in oil line and fuel line connections increased the danger of fire."

+Another report from Oberstleutnant Mildebrath for Heinz Guderian, the Generalinspekteur der Panzertruppen in September 1943, about the 96 Panthers of the 2nd Battalion (Abteilung) of the 23rd Panzer Regiment, part of the 23rd Panzer Division: